Akman13/trackajet/README.md

 We used basic CSS to style the application.
 The color scheme we chose was a timeless blue, grey, and white.
 Using different shades of blue to differentiate between different flight markers.
 We also added a search bar that allowed users to search for specific flights.

 ## Installation
-To install TrackerJet on your local machine, follow these steps:
+To install TrackAJet on your local machine, follow these steps:

 - Clone this repository.
 - Run npm install in your terminal.